Skip to main content

 Matt Grantham

 Matt Grantham was our beloved friend and dedicated employee who worked with us for over a decade.
-He always had a smile on this face and was the most loyal employee!
+He always had a smile on his face and was the most loyal employee!
 Matt helped take La Boucherie to the next level and was always optimistic, no matter what challenge came his way.

 • Grandma Hollier